frePPLe/frepple/doc/model-reference/item-suppliers.rst

 size_multiple   positive double   | All procurements must be a multiple of this quantity.
                                   | The default is 0, i.e. no multiple to be considered.
 size_maximum    positive double   | Maximum size for procurements.
                                   | The default is infinite, i.e. no maximum to be considered.
+batchwindow     duration          | Allows to group proposed purchase orders within this window
+                                    together into a single one.
 effective_start dateTime          Date when the record becomes valid. effective_end   dateTime          Date when the record becomes valid. resource        resource          | Optionally, it refers to a resource that represents the